-Here are four ideas to get you started on this ‘upside down’ salon business approach…
+Here are 4 ideas to get you started on this ‘upside down’ salon business approach…

 1. Painless ways to up your salon game

-Start by some simple in-salon research to discover which damaging client’ niggles you can easily and inexpensively iron out.
+Start with some easy in-salon research to discover which damaging client’ niggles you can easily and inexpensively iron out.
 You’ll find my free ready-to-use hair and beauty client questionnaire to download here.

 Now eliminate the niggles.
 It could be as simple as:

-Clients want a trouble-free experience.
-A visit to your salon or spa is meant to be a pampering, relaxing treat – not a chore.
 Clients don’t want to be made to jump through hoops.
+A visit to your salon is meant to be a pampering, relaxing treat – not a chore.
+By improving the less-than-wonderful elements you create a trouble-free, effortless experience.

-So check your salon marketing and business systems carefully.
-Then make it effortless, simple and easy peasy for your clients.
+So check your salon marketing and business systems carefully and make it easy peasy for your clients.

 Take salon booking for example:

-- Is your phone number are highly visible on your salon website and social media?
+- Is your phone number highly visible on your salon website and social media?

-- Is your website mobile friendly so potential new clients can read it on their smartphones?
+- Is your website mobile friendly so potential new clients can read it on their phones?